mbuesch/letmein/README.md

 The resource identifier is an 8 digit hexdecimal number.
 In this example it is 22(hex), but it can be any number.
 It just has to be the same number on the server and the client.
 After `port:` the port number (in decimal) that can be knocked-open is specified.

-Add the same resource identifier with the same resource identifier and the same port number to the client configuration in `/opt/letmein/etc/letmein.conf`.
+Add the same resource with the same resource identifier and the same port number to the client configuration in `/opt/letmein/etc/letmein.conf`.

 Restart the letmein server: